|

 It will take a World War II mobilization mentality, and if Fire Drones can prove themselves in a testing environment,

-then we just might be able to reverse
+we just might be able to reverse

 this coming catastrophe — along with

-many other bold methods and large scale remediation technologies to do the same.
+many other bold methods and

-The next time you see a news video of a forest being consumed by flames,
+The next time you see a news video

-appreciate the damage being done on the ground of course, but as importantly, consider the gargantuan volumes of CO2-weaponized smoke being injected into our skies.
+of a forest being consumed by flames, appreciate the damage being done on the ground of course, but just as importantly, consider the gargantuan volumes of CO2-weaponized smoke being injected into our skies.

 That Carbon Dioxide will stay in the sky for hundreds of years if not removed, and there it will do its malevolent work of making our planet hotter and drier with each passing day.